-Three women, known as A, B and C, challenged
+In the landmark case of A, B, C v Ireland, three women, known as A, B and C, challenged

 The case was taken by three women, supported by the IFPA, who travelled abroad for abortion services.
 They argued that the criminalisation of abortion services in

-The second applicant was not prepared to become a single parent.
-The third applicant was in remission from cancer when she became pregnant.
-Unaware that she was pregnant she underwent a series of check ups contraindicated during pregnancy.
-She claims she could not obtain clear advice about the risks to her health and life and to the foetus if she continued to term.
+The third applicant, C, was in remission from cancer when she became pregnant.
+Unaware that she was pregnant, she underwent a series of check-ups contraindicated during pregnancy.
+She claimed she could not obtain clear advice about the risks to her health and life and to the foetus if she continued to term.

-The three applicants, who all became pregnant unintentionally, told the court that the impossibility of obtaining an abortion in
+The three applicants, who all became pregnant unintentionally, told the Court that the impossibility of obtaining an abortion in

 They contended that

 In late November 2012, the expert group report was published.
-The report states that “The X case is the law of the State, as declared by its highest Court.
+The report stated:“The X case is the law of the State, as declared by its highest Court.
 It is binding on all lower courts and generally.”
-The report states that: “It would obviously be insufficient for the State to interpret the Court’s judgment as requiring only a procedure to establish entitlement to termination without also giving access to such necessary treatment.”
-The report expresses concern that any option short of legislation could fail to fulfill the requirements of the European Court of Human Rights.
+It also stated: “It would obviously be insufficient for the State to interpret the Court’s judgment as requiring only a procedure to establish entitlement to termination without also giving access to such necessary treatment.”
+The report expressed concern that any option short of legislation could fail to fulfill the requirements of the European Court of Human Rights.

 Supervision of A, B and C v Ireland by the Council of Europe